Past Live Streams

 Last month, amid a rare but not unprecedented winter storm, Texas’s energy infrastructure was put to the test and came back with failing marks.
 The ensuing emergency led to service breakdowns and left millions in the cold without power or water.
 We will consider the weak points in the state’s unregulated electric grid while also exploring what role architecture had in the crisis.
 As the weather becomes more unpredictable and architecture’s integration with urban planning more critical, what is the architect’s role in the resilient infrastructure of the future?

-Would you like to sponsor an upcoming Live Stream?
+Would you like to

 Or suggest a speaker or topic?
 Drop us a note.

-Subscribe to Our Newsletter
+mail Subscribe to Our Newsletter